PranavRathod399/Blacklace/README.md

 Each piece now operates independently but can integrate into a streamlined pipeline—from raw EEG to AI-understood intent.

+Previously this project was named BCI_graphene_prototype now that has give rise to this version you can still read the previous ReadMe in project Blackjack.

 ---

 ## Repository Structure